 What You’ll Find

-On Sunday morning we usually have 60-70 people in Church, about a fourth of them children.
+On a typical Sunday morning we have 80-90 people in Church, about a fourth of them children (of course, during the pandemic, our capacity is limited to 25% of our usual maximum capacity, so more like 40-50).
 The beauty of Orthodox worship must be experienced to be understood.
 The Divine Liturgy expresses the entire Christian faith in a continuous song of praise and prayer addressed to God.
 It is focused on God, not on us.

 Since much of the service is the same every week, worshippers know it and can participate personally, either by singing along or just by prayerful attention.
 Worshippers are surrounded by icons (pictures of Christ and the saints), which remind us that we are participating while on earth in the worship of all the angels and saints in heaven.
 The entire service (except for the sermon) is sung, in English, to Russian melodies and chants.
 No organ or other instruments are used.
 The words are all from Scripture or ancient Christian texts — no rhyming metrical hymns are used.
 Our services are in the English language.